Ruy Lopez: Closed Defence: 5...Be7

-Two possible continuations are 9.d3 (the Pilnik Variation) or 9.d4 (the Yates Variation), but by far the most common move is 9.h3, which prevents the awkward pin ...Bg4.
-After 9.h3, Black has several common moves, including 9...Na5 (the Chigorin Variation), 9...Nb8 (the Breyer Variation), 9...Bb7 (the Zaitsev Variation), 9...Nd7 (Karpov Variation), 9...Be6 (the Kholmov Variation), and 9...h6 (the Smyslov Variation).
-The Chigorin Variation was Black's primary move for decades, but the alternatives came to prominence in the second half of the 20th century when players like Boris Spassky and Anatoly Karpov explored alternative moves in order to avoid having to deal with repositioning the awkwardly placed knight as Black.
+Black has several common moves, including 9...Na5 (Chigorin Variation), 9...Nb8 (Breyer Variation), 9...Bb7 (Zaitsev Variation), 9...Nd7 (Karpov Variation), 9...Be6 (Kholmov Variation), and 9...h6 (Smyslov Variation).
+For decades, the Chigorin Variation was Black's principal choice, but alternative lines rose to prominence in the second half of the twentieth century as players like Boris Spassky and Anatoly Karpov sought ways to avoid the necessity of repositioning Black's awkwardly placed knight.